 Douglas A. Blackmon (b.
 1964)

-- Born in Stuttgart, Arkansas, Blackmon’s family moved to Mississippi, then back to Monticello, Arkansas, where he graduated from high school.
+Born in Stuttgart, Arkansas, Blackmon’s family moved to Mississippi, then back to Monticello, Arkansas, where he graduated from high school.
 He earned his college degree at Hendrix College in Conway.
 After college, he was first an intern then reporter for the Arkansas Democrat.
 In 1987, he became managing editor and part-owner of the Daily Record in Little Rock.

 Dee Alexander Brown (1908-2002)